What You'll Get

 - Sunday, March 18 at 2 p.m. at EagleBank Arena in Fairfax, VA

-How G-Pass Works: Following purchase, your G-Pass will be in your account.
+How G-Pass Works: Within an hour of purchase, your G-Pass will be in your account.
 You may redeem your G-Pass via the mobile app when you enter the venue.
 You may also print it out in advance.
 Use the G-Pass to enter the venue directly; you won’t need to redeem at will call.
 Discount reflects the merchant’s current ticket prices - price may differ on day of event.

 When the Globetrotters hit the road in celebration of their 92nd anniversary, they won’t forget to bring their jaw-dropping blend of athletic precision and razzle-dazzle showmanship that has entertained hundreds of millions of fans over the past nine decades.
 Throughout the lengthy world tour, a rotating roster of Globetrotter favorites—including a trio of female players—will take to the hardwood each game.
 Spectators might spot veteran guard TNT Lister sharing a behind-the-back pass with dunker Thunder Law, who also holds the world record for farthest basketball shot made backwards at 82 feet 2 inches.
 Speaking of long-distance shots, the Globetrotters court features basketball’s first four-point line, which is more than 6 feet behind the NBA’s current three-point line.